Every year, 300,000 families around the world will hear, “Your child has cancer.” But you can do something about it.

 For the ones who do, the battle is never over.

-10. Because of the treatments they had as kids, more than 99% of childhood cancer survivors will have a chronic health problem and 96% will have severe or life-threatening conditions.
+10. Because of the treatments they had as kids, more than 99% of childhood cancer survivors have a chronic health problem and 96% have severe or life-threatening conditions.

 Children should not only survive, but thrive.
 We’re funding research to find cures AND give survivors long, healthy lives.
 Learn more about how we are taking childhood back from cancer >